Reflections

 Location: San Rafael, Marin County

-The St. Vincent de Paul Society Conference at St. Raphael Parish provides food, rent, and essential support to families and individuals in need.
-Volunteers make home visits to assess needs and offer compassionate aid.
+Founded in 1960, the St. Vincent de Paul Society Conference at St. Raphael Parish has served the San Rafael community for more than 65 years.
+Inspired by Gospel values, the Conference provides food, clothing, rent assistance, and other essential support to families and individuals in need, often visiting homes to assess specific circumstances and offer personalized help.

 Read More